+Noa Daniel MEd, is a teacher, consultant, coach and Chief Building Officer at BOB.
 Over her 20+ years in education, Noa has created learning experiences in and outside of the classroom.
-She has developed many engaging projects, helped to build a positive and inclusive climate, and promoted a leadership culture for her schools and others.
+She develops engaging projects, workshops and initiatives for classrooms, schools and organizations.
+She helps to build positive and inclusive climates and promote a leadership culture for schools and beyond.
 Noa is a divergent thinker and creative person.

 She has always been building outside the blocks.

+Noa loves to infuse others with her joyful approach to teaching and learning.
 For Noa, teaching is both her vocation and passion.
 One of the greatest recurring compliments she has been given is, “I want to be in your class.”

 BOB is about building learning experiences that are both differentiated and personalizing.
 Using the Building Outside the Blocks approach helps to teach a variety of content and learning skills while contributing to a supportive and collaborative class community.
 BOB is a way to help individuals and schools promote student voice, build capacity and propel engagement.
-More than anything, BOB helps students see and be themselves at school.
+More than anything, using a BOB Approach helps students see and be themselves at school.